Building Your Moodboard

 Most couples send me a Pinterest board full of wedding photos.
 I get it… it's the obvious move.
 But here's the thing: if your moodboard looks like every other couple's moodboard, your wedding photos will look like every other couple's wedding photos.

-This exercise is most useful for couples who already think visually.
-If that's you two, lean in.
+This is how every shoot we do begins, and the couples who do it well end up with photos that actually feel like them.
+It's most useful if you already think visually— if that's you two, lean in.
 If it's not, that's completely fine too.
-Just send me five images and a few sentences.
+A handful of images that you love will help.
 The point is to give me a window into how you see, not to pass a test.

-Pull from anywhere except wedding photography.
-Film stills, fashion editorials, fine art photography, paintings, interior design, architecture, personal photos from your own life.
+This is the heart of it.
+Pull from anywhere except wedding photography — film stills, fashion editorials, fine art, paintings, interior design, architecture, personal photos from your own life.
 A texture, a colour, a pattern, a brand.
 Anything honest.

 Keep this in mind as you curate.